docsom/web-app-project/README.md

 4. getBoard
+If you want to check your inquiry board is confirmed or find your boards contents using this.
 This method expects only one attributes "id" as a pathvarible data.
 When we get id, our method fine "inquiry"
 - curl -X GET http://localhost:8080/inquiry/inquiry7
 The expected output of it will be
   **{"id":"inquiry7", "title":"testchan", "contents":"content7", “writer”:"6461b4e01b7d2d614f9ccccb", "confirmed":false}**

 5. editBoard
+When you fix your inquiry board's title or contents, you can edit your board if you want.
 This method expects two attributes "inquiry" and "athenticationId" as a json body of the request.
 And pathvariable is “id” First, verify that the user is logged in via "athenticationId".
 If the login is confirmed, we check to see if the user has the same "athenticationId" as the user stored as an “writer”, or if no posts match the initially received ID.
 If this user is different from the “writer”, we'll check to see if they have admin permissions, and if so, they can edit.
 If no posts match the ID, a new post is created and saved to the DB.